 Want more than one free kids game but don’t want to download multiple apps?
 Then PBS Kids Games is for you.
 It features more than 100 free games that give kids the chance to play with some of the most beloved characters from children’s literature, including Sesame Street, Arthur, and The Cat in the Hat.
 Most of the games are educational in nature, encouraging children to count as they prepare pizzas, spell as they play whack-a-mole, and so on.
 Unlike some of the other games on this list, PBS Kids Games features no ads and offers no in-app purchases.

 My Talking Tom 2

 Is your child begging you to get a cat?
 Well, My Talking Tom 2 is a free game for kids that offers the next best thing.
-It lets players look after the titular Tom, feeding him, washing him, taking him to the toilet, and putting him to bed.
-In between such excitement you can play a variety of fun mini-games.
-You can also travel to different worlds, collecting items to dress Tom or decorate his house.
+It lets players look after the titular Tom, feeding him, washing him, taking him to the bathroom, and putting him to bed.
+In between such exciting activities, you can play a variety of fun mini-games.
+You also can travel to different worlds, collecting items to dress Tom or decorate his house.
 All in all, My Talking Tom 2 is a game kids are sure to enjoy.
-However, bear in mind that the game offers monthly or daily subscriptions as optional extras, so switch off in-app purchases (see above) beforehand if you don’t want your child accidentally charging you $6 per month.
+However, bear in mind that the game offers monthly or daily subscriptions as optional extras, so switch off in-app purchases beforehand if you don’t want your child to accidentally spend $6 per month.